Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 * Total API usage, by application
 * Requests per minute for a specific API

-With {{site.konnect_saas}} custom reports you can create those reports across any number of time frames.
+With {{site.konnect_saas}}, you can create these reports across any number of time frames.

 some sort of intro sentence... to this section after
 ## Build custom reports